-Maraschino cherry bread recipe using maraschino cherries that’s great for breakfast or dessert.
-A fun Valentine’s Day sweet bread or cupcake treat for friends.
+Our Maraschino cherry bread recipe made with cherries in a jar that’s great for breakfast or dessert.
+Perfect for Valentine’s Day sweet bread or cupcake treat for friends.

-Have you ever made a cherry bread recipe?
 Who can resist those bright red cherries anyway right?
 If you’ve never baked with them you’re in for a real treat.
-They’re not just for the top of ice cream sundaes my friends. (originally published 1/15, affiliate links present)
+They’re not just for the top of ice cream sundaes my friends. (post may contain affiliate links present)

 I originally made this cherry bread almost 20 years ago when I was tinkering around in the kitchen.
 Since I wasn’t a blogger then I didn’t have anywhere to share it.
 The other day when a friend asked how I made it ALL those years ago I thought I’d write up the instructions!